eanders-ms/makekodu/README.md

 ### Top TODOs

 - [ ] Tile art (ongoing... keep up on it).
-- [x] Tile compatibility filtering (pretty good is fine. will never be perfect).
+- [x] Tile compatibility filtering (pretty good is good enough. it doesn't have to be perfect).
 - [ ] In-world terrain editor.
 Use tilemap as terrain & walls.
 - [ ] Default world size 500x500, with glass walls.